Resumes and Letters of Introduction

 Contact at: 608-555-1221 gannensen@eatsandwiches.com (Business)

 Keep in mind that these will need to be made uniquely for each job that you apply for.
-DON’T just re-use an old one.
-You need to make sure that you specifically speak to everyone of the job requirements that were listed in their ad to insure that you get the job!
+DON’T just re-use an old resume.
+You need to make sure that you specifically speak to every one of the job requirements that were listed in their help wanted ad to make sure that you get the job!